Curriculum

 Feedback is provided at the point of teaching rather than distance marking, in line with evidence which supports this as the most effective method and which will also minimise unnecessary workloads for our staff.
 Children are encouraged to see feedback as an important part of the learning process and to value mistakes as a chance to make progress.

 Pastoral care is of the highest quality, sustaining high levels of pupil self-esteem and well-being to maximise progress for all.
+All staff are first aid trained to the required level.

-Mrs Hine is the Special Educational Needs Coordinator (SENCo), working alongside the SENCO from Lawrence Sheriff School and External Consultants in Special Educational Needs to ensure that we are ready to meet the needs of all children from day one.
+Mrs Paterson is the Special Educational Needs Coordinator (SENCo), working alongside the SENCO from Lawrence Sheriff School and External Consultants in Special Educational Needs, to ensure that we are ready to meet the needs of all children from day one.
 In partnership with parents, we will work to support any child with additional needs to the best of our ability, so that they make progress within our setting.